Drama commissioning on BBC Two

 Can't find what you need?
 Search here.

-BBC Two is a brilliant place to push the boundaries in terms of what our audience expect from BBC drama.
-We want drama on Two to expand and maximise the cultural footprint of the BBC, creating programmes that feel so outside of the ordinary that they become cultural events in their own right - either through subject matter or author.
+BBC Two is a brilliant place to innovate in terms of what our audience expects from BBC Drama.
+We want drama on Two to expand and enrich the cultural footprint of the BBC, creating programmes that feel so outside of the ordinary that they become cultural events in their own right – through subject matter, authorship, or ideally both.
+BBC Two pieces should appeal to the head and the heart, be subversive and soulful.

 Top tips for pitching